 Cat’s Claw Extract – 350mg

 In our opinion, it’s a real shame that this is the only ingredient which Onnit deemed worthy of its own blend.
 According to our research, Cat’s Claw has never been conclusively shown to have any serious nootropic abilities.
 We are yet to see a single controlled clinical trial in which Cat’s Claw made a big difference to participant outcomes.
 Basically, we’ve never seen evidence that it affects cognitive performance, mood, or brain health.

 Alpha-GPC rapidly increases acetylcholine availability in the brain.
 Acetylcholine is arguably the brain’s most important neurotransmitter; it is involved in pretty much every executive brain function, from information processing to working memory formation.
-Increasing acetylcholine availability is a sure-fire way to boost mental performance across a number of parameters.
+Increasing acetylcholine availability is a sure-fire way to boost mental performance across a number of parameters, most notably focus.
 Alpha-GPC is one of the safest, most reliable cholinergics in existence.

 Bacopa monnieri is our favorite natural memory-specific nootropic.
 Consuming a bacoside-rich bacopa monnieri extract is an excellent way to improve memory function over the long-term.
 Multiple studies have now proven that daily bacopa monnieri supplementation leads to a dramatic improvement in memory-based test scores.
 The biggest improvements are usually seen in people with mild cognitive impairment.
 You need to use a good extract – over 20% bacosides – in doses above 150mg to see real results.